realityreflectioninc/Autoplay/README.md

 ## How to use Autoplay script

+first, you make your script's configuration file(json format). configuration options are described below.

-### Config fields
+### Configuration file fields

-- Use Editor : if true, use UE4Editor.exe to play test case. if false, it considered Project field value as executable file(build binary file).
+- UseEditor : if true, use UE4Editor.exe to play test case. if false, it considered Project field value as executable file(build binary file).
-- Editor Path : path that UE4Editor.exe exists. if Use Editor field set false, this field ignored.
+- EditorPath : path that UE4Editor.exe exists. if Use Editor field set false, this field ignored.
 - Project : test project name. you can use absolute path or relative path.
 - Autoplay : test case list. for example, if you set this field to [ "MoveTest", "ShootTest", "DeadTest" ], Autoplay will test these three case step by step(MoveTest.umap & MoveTest.json, ShootTest.umap & ShootTest.json, DeadTest.umap & DeadTest.json) and print all test results.

 ## TO DO
 - [ ] record VR HMD & motion controller input
+- [ ] track mouse position
 - [ ] network test
 - [ ] check unreal engine log & game crash
 - [ ] integrate unreal engine automation test framework